Alaska Sport Fishing License · Required

 No License — No Fishing

 If you arrive at the river without a valid license, you will not be able to fish.
-There is no practical way to purchase a license once you are in the field.
+There is no workaround, no grace period, and no way to purchase a license once you are in the field.
 Buy it before you leave home.

 Chinook Salmon · Additional Tag Required